MDAPI Homelab¶

 Design Principles¶

 Everything is declarative.
-All cluster state lives in the mdapi/fleet GitLab repo.
+All cluster state lives in the mdapi/fleet GitLab repo at https://gitlab.mdapi.ch/mdapi/fleet (public mirror).
 No kubectl apply is ever run directly — every change is a git commit.

 Secrets never touch git.
 Secrets are stored in Akeyless SaaS with an on-premise customer fragment (the plaintext never leaves the local network).
 Kubernetes workloads fetch them via the External Secrets Operator at runtime.

-TLS everywhere, automated. cert-manager issues certificates for every service via Let's Encrypt DNS-01 challenges, signed against a self-hosted BIND9 authoritative nameserver with TSIG.
+TLS everywhere, automated. cert-manager issues certificates via Let's Encrypt — DNS-01 (RFC 2136 against a self-hosted BIND9 authoritative nameserver with TSIG) for the public domains, and HTTP-01 for names under the internal-only home.tillo.ch zone.

 Security is layered.
 ModSecurity WAF on all ingresses, OIDC for user-facing apps, CVE scanning in every CI pipeline, network-level protocol demultiplexing at the edge.